silver-times/FullStack_Workout_CRUD_App/README.md

 ### Description:

-Welcome to 💪🏼 workouts, the ultimate workout app that empowers you to create and store your very own workouts, tailored to your unique fitness goals.
+Welcome to TrackWise, the ultimate workout app that empowers you to create and store your very own workouts, tailored to your unique fitness goals.

 ## Tech Stack